-William P. Jones is a professor of history at the University of Minnesota and an expert on race and labor in the twentieth-century United States.
-He is author of two award-winning books, The Tribe of Black Ulysses: African American Lumber Workers in the Jim Crow South (2005) and The March on Washington: Jobs, Freedom, and the Forgotten History of Civil Rights (2013).
-Jones has been a guest on the PBS Newshour, npr’s "The Takeaway," and Democracy Now!
+William P. Jones is a professor of history at the University of Minnesota and president of the Labor and Working Class History Association.
+An expert on race and labor in the twentieth-century United States, he is author of two award-winning books, The Tribe of Black Ulysses: African American Lumber Workers in the Jim Crow South (2005) and The March on Washington: Jobs, Freedom, and the Forgotten History of Civil Rights (2013).
+Jones has been a guest on the PBS Newshour, NPR's "The Takeaway," and Democracy Now!
 He has written for the New York Times, the Washington Post, the Nation, and other publications.
 He is currently writing a book on public employees and the transformation of the U.S. economy after World War II.

 This lecture traces the history of the Civil Rights Movement to a forgotten March on Washington in 1941, and explains how that protest, which was cancelled at the last minute, set the stage for the civil rights movement and the more famous March on Washington in 1963.
 Professor Jones explains that this history is essential for understanding how the civil rights movement was created, what its goals were, and what legacy it left for American democracy today.